GEOS-ESM/GEOSldas/doc/README.OutputSpecs.md

 As part of `ldas_setup`, a sample `HISTORY.rc` configuration file is created in the experiment's `./run` directory.
 Users specify the desired output by editing `HISTORY.rc`.

 `HISTORY.rc` defines a number of output file "Collections", each of which contains one or more output variables.
-Output can be in the native tile space ("1d") or gridded ("2d").
+For most "Collections", output can be in the native model tile space ("1d") or gridded ("2d").
+Output from the river routing module is only available in the "1d" space of the Pfafstetter hydrological catchments.

 All variables contained in a given Collection are written:
-* on the same ("2d") grid (if gridded),
+* on the same ("2d") grid (if gridded) or in the same "1d" space (model tiles or Pfafstetter catchments),
 * at the same frequency, and
 * with either time-average ("tavg") or instantaneous ("inst") sampling mode.